azur-scd/dash_dvx/README.md

 ![forthebadge](./made-with-dash-component-boilerplate.svg)

 dash_dvx is a Dash component library.

-This module is as simple and basic wrapper for the DevExtreme UI components library, complete DevExtreme demos are available here [https://js.devexpress.com/Demos/WidgetsGallery/](https://js.devexpress.com/Demos/WidgetsGallery/)
+This module is as simple and basic wrapper for the DevExtreme UI components library.
+Complete DevExtreme demos are available here [https://js.devexpress.com/Demos/WidgetsGallery/](https://js.devexpress.com/Demos/WidgetsGallery/)

-The dash component was quickly developed for a need in another project, so for the moment the component is quite basic and integrates only two kinds of devextreme UI components : the Data Grid and the tree List.
+This dash component was quickly developed for a need in another project, so for the moment the component is quite basic and integrates only two kinds of devextreme UI components : the Data Grid and the tree List.

-Some of the most important DevExtreme features are intergrated by default (paginf, filtering, export, selection...), see below the details of the Grid and List dash component configuration.
+Some of the most important DevExtreme features are integrated by default (paging, filtering, export, selection...), see below the details of the Grid and List dash component configuration.

 ## Install